cartoon event stall with multiple upselling ideas located in the centre of the page like a brain storm

 • Serving 300 customers at £6 each generates £1,800

-That £1 increase per customer adds up quickly, without any increase in staffing, pitch size or trading hours.
+That extra £1 per customer adds up quickly.
+You are increasing revenue without increasing staffing, pitch size, trading hours, or workload.

-Upselling also does not have to feel pushy.
-The best event upsells are visible, optional and fast.
-Customers often appreciate being shown a better or more fun option, especially at leisure events.
+Upselling also does not have to feel uncomfortable.
+The best event upsells are visible, optional, and fast.
+Customers often appreciate being shown a better or more fun option, especially at leisure events where people are in a relaxed mindset.

 The Golden Rule of Event Upselling